 In 2013, multidisciplinary artist Mark Timmings began to focus his attention on the wetland beside his home on Saturna Island, British Columbia.
-He realized that the rich soundscape emanating from this site was nothing more than background to his daily routine.
 The initial impetus for the Wetland Project was to heighten his awareness of this environment.
 It occurred to him that the marsh was a metaphor for the primordial soup constituting the origins of life.
-Timmings made connections between the activities and vocalizations of the creatures and of his own; he became immersed in the soundscape.
-This immersion is the inspiration for the Wetland broadcast.
+He made connections between the activities and vocalizations of the wetland creatures and of his own.

 — R. Murray Schafer, from Radical Radio (1987)